cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This document has no IANA actions.

 # Security Considerations

+When constant-time implementations are required, all basic operations and utility functions must be implemented in constant time, as discussed in
+{{utility}}.

 Each encoding function accepts arbitrary input and maps it to a pseudorandom point on the curve.